 Start by trying to talk to the person about their addiction.
 Having a one-on-one conversation may be less intimidating than staging an intervention with several people.

 Find a time when you can be alone together and free of distractions or interruptions.
 Tell them that you’re concerned about their behavior and ask if they’re open to hearing your thoughts.
 Try to use non-blaming language and avoid raising your voice or getting angry.
 They will likely respond better if you communicate from a place of compassionate concern.
 It may also help to talk about specific behaviors or incidents related to their addiction that have directly affected you.

-If the addict is receptive to your thoughts and concerns, ask if he would be willing to seek professional help.
-Understand that the addict may not be open to discussing this option or that he may become defensive.
-If this is the case, let it go for the time being.
-Do not threaten or shame the addict.
-Instead, start communicating with other family members and concerned parties to begin planning an intervention.
+If they’re receptive to hearing your thoughts and concerns, ask if they would be willing to seek professional help.
+They may not be open to discussing this option.
+They may become defensive.
+If this happens, let it go for the time being.
+Don’t threaten or shame them.
+Instead, start talking with other family members and concerned parties to begin planning an intervention.

-Offer the addict information and resources about different programs or treatment centers where he can start a recovery process.
-If he is willing, take the addict to a rehabilitation facility on the spot.
-If he is not willing, let him leave the intervention.
-You cannot force an addict to listen or to start a recovery program against his will.
+Offer the person information and resources about different programs or treatment centers where they can start their recovery process.
+If they’re willing, take them to a rehabilitation facility on the spot.
+If they’re not willing, let them leave the intervention.
+You can’t force them to listen or to start a recovery program against their will.

 If the person enrolls in a recovery program, stay involved with the process.
 Don’t send them off to a recovery program and assume that all will be well.
 Ongoing support from loved ones is key.

 If they check into a treatment center, visit or send them care packages if possible.
 Participate in family days or program sessions where you’re welcome.
 Offer your support and convey your willingness to be a part of their recovery process.
 For example, it may be helpful to purchase books or other resources that will aid their recovery.
 The support and involvement of loved ones can help them through the process.